DEADLINE ALERT: Faruqi & Faruqi, LLP Investigates Claims On Behalf Of Investors Of Novo Nordisk

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .

-According to the complaint, defendants provided overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts concerning the true state of Novo's growth potential; notably, that its asserted potential to capitalize on the compounded market greatly understated the potential impact of the personalization exception to the compounded GLP-1 exclusion and overstated the likelihood such patients would switch to Novo's branded alternatives, and further greatly overstated the potential GLP-1 market or otherwise Novo's capability to penetrate said markets to achieve continued growth.
+As detailed below, the complaint alleges that the Company and its executives violated federal securities laws by making false and/or misleading statements and/or failing to disclose the true state of Novo's growth potential; notably, that its asserted potential to capitalize on the compounded market greatly understated the potential impact of the personalization exception to the compounded GLP-1 exclusion and overstated the likelihood such patients would switch to Novo's branded alternatives, and further greatly overstated the potential GLP-1 market or otherwise Novo's capability to penetrate said markets to achieve continued growth.

 On July 29, 2025, Novo announced it was lowering its sales and profit outlook ahead of reporting its results for the second quarter of fiscal year 2025.
 The Company attributed the guide down on“lowered growth expectations for the second half of 2025” for both Wegovy and Ozempic due to“the persistent use of compounded GLP-1s, slower-than-expected market expansion and competition.”